Updated on: October 4, 2024

 However, not all VPNs are equally capable or suitable for Australia.
 Many don’t have multiple server locations in Australia, so if you’re not located near a server, you’ll get slow speeds.
 Other VPNs don’t support streaming or torrenting, have serious security flaws, or don’t have a no-logs policy that would prevent them from collecting your data.

 I compiled this list after testing 30+ VPNs to find the best ones for Australia.
 My top pick is ExpressVPN, thanks to its combination of 7 server locations in Australia, excellent streaming, torrenting, and gaming support, as well as its feature-rich apps and dedication to privacy.
+Editors' Note: ExpressVPN and this site are in the same ownership group.

-Quick summary of the best VPNs for Australia:
+Quick Summary of the Best VPNs for Australia

 Editors' Note: Intego, Private Internet Access, CyberGhost and ExpressVPN are owned by Kape Technologies, our parent company